cufyorg-archive/framework/docs/_pages/io.md

     GitHub: https://github.com/cufyorg/framework/tree/master/src/main/java/cufy/io
     Javadoc: https://framework.cufy.org/javadoc/cufy/io/package-summary.html
 description: >-
-    Input and Output ports is kind of the purpose of computers.
-But it needs protocols and standards to be able to use it everywhere with the same code.
+    Input and Output ports is the purpose of computers.
+Meanwhile, It needs protocols and standards to be able to use it everywhere with the same code.
 This package provides utilities to deal with those protocols and standards more easily.
 ---